fishfena/JAWesome_RNAproject/README.md

 # JAWesome_RNAproject
-I will use this pipeline to analyze the high-depth RNAseq data from the JAWesome project.
-The main objectives of this project are:
-1. Compare the RNA profile from the jaw between species and identify DE genes
+This project is part of my K99/R00 Pathway to Independence Award and have several aims.
+This first READMe contain the scripts and others for a manuscript that is currently in revision, but posted on bioRxv here: https://www.biorxiv.org/content/10.1101/2024.10.02.616385v1.full.

+The main objective of the manuscript is to identify and validate differentially-expressed genes in the specialists that have signature of selection found through genome analyses.
+With this piple I analyzed high-depth (>50M reads) tissue-specific (craniofacial vs. caudal tail tissue) RNAseq data from 6 different pupfish species and populations, known for their high craniofacial divergence.
+We used high-depth RNAseq to identify novel low-abundance transcripts (i.e., chemokine or other membrane receptors) differntially expressed between species and tissues.

+A suggested standard pipe-line:
+1. Experimental design
-2. Compare the RNA profile from the jaw vs tail across pupfishes and identify DE genes
+2. Isolate the RNA
-3. Identify DE low and high-abundance transcripts from (1) and (2)
-4. Identify DE splice variants from (1) and (2)
-5. Build a network of interacting genes from (1) and (2)

-The first step of this project was to isolate RNA from the tissue.
-The tissue that we will compare for DE was the branchial apparatus (branchial arches) and the jaw (lower and upper jaw) with the tail (a tissue that hasn't diverged phenotypically) between different species of pupfishes endemic to San Salvador Island, Bahamas, and other pupfishes as outgroup species.
-Biological replicates: minimum of 3 and maximum of 5, per species.
-Each biological replicate consists of the dissected tissues from 5-7 larvae.

-Scripts are available in the Script folder.

-Here's the pipeline up to date, Oct 8th, 2024.

-1. Isolate the RNA.
-DM-me if details are needed
-2. QC the RNA, in this case, w/ Bioanalyzer
+3. QC the RNA
-3. Send to your preferred sequencing facility
+4. Send to sequence
-4. Once you receive the data you will have to:
+5. Once you receive the data you will have to:
    a.
-Check the MF5 files for checking that the data was properly downloaded
+Check the MF5 files to see if the data was properly downloaded
    b.
-Do fastqc (QC) check
+Do fastqc (QC) check, again
    c.
-Trimming (if you need to) with Trim-galore
+Trimming (if you need to).
+I used with Trim-galore
    d.
 Aling your reads to the reference genome with STAR of Kallisto.
 Kallisto does pseudoalignments and is less sensitive to sequencing depth than STAR.
-Thus, Kallisto might be more helpful when analyzin  	low-depth RNAseq data.
+Thus, Kallisto might be more helpful when analyzing low-depth RNAseq data.
 STAR will also allow you to detect novel splice variants.
 If you are running this with a genome reference from a model organism, most genome parameters are available from NCBI.
 If you, like myself, were working with a non-model organism, you will have to generate the genome parameters with the .gff and the genome (.fasta) files with '--runMode genomeGenerate'.
-The script for      this is genome_dir_script.py
+The script for this is genomeGenerator_2025.sh
-5. HTSeqCounts()
+5. Count the aligned transcripts.
+I used HTSeqCounts()
 6. PCA/dendrogram
 7. DESeq2
 8. Volcano Plot